riclolsen/OSHMI/README.md

 # OSHMI - Open Substation HMI
 A modern SCADA HMI for substations, IoT and other automation applications.

-This project exists because I believe that by combining existing open source projects and tools we can create a very capable, mobile and cloud-friendly HMI system that can rival proprietary software.
+This project exists because we believe that by combining existing open source projects and tools we can create a very capable, mobile and cloud-friendly HMI system that can rival proprietary software.
 This approach makes it possible to sum the forces of each project (Chromium, SVG/HTML5, PHP, Lua, SQLite, Inkscape, OpenDNP3, Nginx, Vega, PostgreSQL, Grafana,…) to achieve a great set of open, evergreen, modular and customizable tools for building great HMIs for automation projects.
 If you also believe this is possible, please give OSHMI a try and collaborate with the project!

 - Mobile and Cloud friendly.
 - Created for substation automation and control centers, but can be used for IoT and general SCADA HMI automation applications.